pika-org/pika/libs/README.rst

 This directory holds modularized libraries pika is build upon.
 Those libraries can be seen as independent modules, with clear dependencies and no cycles.

-The tool ```create_module_skeleton.py`` can be used to generate a basic skeleton.
-The structure of this skeleton should be as follows:
+The structure of a module should be as follows:

 * ``<lib_name>/``